 - “Trustee Spotlight: Lauren States”

-Bayer AG has sponsored the Women’s International Leadership Program (WIL) for five years.
+Bayer AG has sponsored the Women’s International Leadership Program (WIL) for nine years.
 It is among the world’s foremost innovators in healthcare and medical products, and combines the global activities of the Animal Health, Consumer Care, Medical Care and Pharmaceuticals divisions.

 The goals of the WIL Program, with its focus on skills-based leadership training for a culturally diverse group of women, are consistent with Bayer’s goals of increasing diversity and creating an environment that fosters more women leaders.
 With over 50,000 employees in approximately 150 countries, Bayer AG embraces diversity through its global workforce.